-Effects Of LSD Use
+Can You Be Addicted to LSD? & Effects Of LSD Use

 LSD is a mind-altering drug.
-It is thought LSD causes its characteristic hallucinogenic effects via interaction with the serotonin receptors in the brain.
+LSD causes its characteristic hallucinogenic effects via interaction with the serotonin receptors in the brain.
 Serotonin is a neurotransmitter that helps control your behavior and mood, governs your senses, and moderates your thoughts.
 Usually, the first effects of the drug when taken by mouth are felt 30 to 45 minutes after taking it, peak at 2 to 4 hours, and may last 12 hours or longer.
 The intravenous (IV) route will produce a much quicker action, usually within 10 minutes.

-LSD Addiction Effects Includes
+LSD Long Term Effects

 - Flashbacks (a return of the “trip” experience) days or months later